qd-qd/sdk-tutorials/onboarding/chapter-4/6-resource-bank.md

 </HighlightBox>

 All Ethereum tools, such as Truffle and Metamask, are compatible with Ethermint.
-Developers can even port their Solidity smart contracts to interact with the Cosmos ecosystem.
+Developers can even port their Solidity smart contracts to interact with the Cosmos Ecosystem.
 Building a chain is not necessary to develop Cosmos-compatible smart contracts, it can be all done with Ethermint.
 While Ethermint allows running vanilla Ethereum as a Cosmos application-specific blockchain, developers benefit from the Tendermint BFT.

 ## Using the Cosmos SDK